Turn Your Bike Into a Smart Bicycle with Cycomputer

 Default Axle Settings

 At that point, we’d already created the feature that would let someone know about a bicycle accident via SMS.
 Well, almost anyway, because it was ready on the device level, but we haven’t created an event listener for this feature in the app yet.

 One of the most important things for us was the battery life.
-To save charge, we made the device set the microcontroller and the BLE module to switch to the sleep mode when no mobile device was connected, and made them awakening as soon as the connection restores.
-By adding this feature, we reached the device stand-alone battery life of at least 30 hours with a 250 mAh accumulator.
+To save charge, we made the device set the microcontroller and the BLE module to switch to sleep mode when no mobile device was connected and made them awaken as soon as the connection is restored.
+By adding this feature, we reached the device's stand-alone battery life of at least 30 hours with a 250 mAh accumulator.

 Stay tuned for more experiments from our ElifTech Cool Project Department!